College Preparatory Dance Program

 Mrs. Ward-Moran has contributed to her community as a panelist, guest speaker, volunteer and columnist with regard to dance, education, and business.
 Most recently, she was appointed to serve as a board member for the Harford County Cultural Arts Advisory Board.
 She was interviewed by Lisa Okuhn, for an article in Dance Studio Life Magazine about the importance of Mission Statements.
 She has participated as faculty in the Maryland State Dance Festival and has served as guest instructor for Open Marley Night at EMC, and as an adjudicator for the Susquehanna Youth Ballet.
 In the fall 2018, she has been invited by Amanda Thom Woodson to speak in the Goucher College dance department as part of their senior capstone project about the experiences and career paths she has had as a dancer and educator.

 She is a member of the NDEO, the Maryland Dance Council, and the sponsor for the JCS NHSDA Chapter.
-This summer Mrs. Ward-Moran will be pursuing her certification in Progressing Ballet Technique; a fitness program to help dancers achieve their technical goals.
+In 2018, Mrs. Ward-Moran received her certification in Progressing Ballet Technique, a fitness program to help dancers achieve their technical goals.

 Academy of Performing Arts & Dance